 I of courses wanted to see the Paraguay side, so went there one morning.
 When you are willing to do the same, make sure you have 2 empty pages in the passport, and this will add 8 stamps.

-- When I left Argentina, the taxi stopped to get me my exit stamp in the passport.
+- When leaving Argentina, the Argentinean border agent stamps my exit stamp in my passport.